 CHF Media Fund will invest in companies that own the intellectual property rights (IPR) to newly developed family, or children’s, television shows/concepts.
 Funds are used to create the IPR, which is then monetised through licensing, merchandising and broadcast sales.

 Foresight Group has joined forces with Williams Advanced Engineering: the result is the Foresight Williams Technology EIS Fund.
 The fund invests into early-stage, unquoted companies that are developing disruptive technology and pioneering innovations, which can benefit from Williams’ technical, engineering and commercial expertise.

-Jenson are SEIS pioneers: their first fund was launched soon after the Seed Enterprise Investment Scheme was introduced in 2012.
-This fifth tranche of the Jenson SEIS and EIS fund offers a mixture of new technology investments and follow-on funding into companies previously backed by Jenson SEIS and EIS funds.
+Jenson's first SEIS first fund was launched soon after the Seed Enterprise Investment Scheme was introduced in 2012.
+This sixth tranche of the Jenson SEIS and EIS fund offers a mixture of new technology investments and follow-on funding into companies previously backed by Jenson SEIS and EIS funds.

 Many consider EIS appropriate for high-risk, high-growth opportunities.
 Technology companies seem to fit this area well as often they are not capital intensive businesses at launch, but need ongoing rounds of funding to get to market.
 Oxford Capital typically invest at the first round of institutional funding for these early-stage businesses.